 In March 2015, the CIOB launched a report into migration in construction (CIOB Perspectives: An analysis of migration in the construction sector), with a particular focus on the UK sector.
-Our response to this commission of inquiry is primarily based on the findings from this report, which contains a wealth of relevant data and information, updated where possible and supplemented with additional relevant material.

-The report was launched ahead of the 2015 General Election to inform policy debate and, naturally, before the planned date of the referendum on European Union membership.
-In taking on the challenge of presenting construction's position within the immigration debate, it was seen as important not to stray into the wider intertwined political issues, such as whether the UK should be in or out of the EU.
 The intention was to gather relevant facts and dispassionately assess the socio-economic losses and gains and the problems and solutions that flow from migration.
 The focus was to be firmly on the industry and its interests, but with a recognition that construction is at the heart of communities.
-Clearly, with the vote to leave the EU we can no longer put the issue aside as in 2015, but our response will still present facts and independent analysis nonetheless.
 The report concluded, primarily, that freedom of movement is necessary to a healthy construction industry.
 It dampens the harmful effects of having a volatile labour market and helps to provide, in part, the flexible workforce that the industry needs.
+However, it has become clearer with time that retaining access to freedom of movement is unlikely.
+Therefore additional solutions need to be sought.